A New Drug is Killing Belarusian Youth

 The drug’s cooks do not evenly distribute dosages when preparing it, so dosages can vary significantly from batch to batch, making it impossible to predict which one could be fatal to its users.

-Hundreds of young people have gone through rehabilitation for their spice addiction in recent years.
-Many find themselves returning to rehabilitation facilities again and again.
-And while a good portion of addicts are forced into a rehabilitation programme by their parents, usually law enforcement initiates spice users into a programme of treatment.
+Hundreds of young people have gone through rehabilitation for their drug addiction in recent years.
+Many find themselves returning to Abbeycare Scotland again and again.
+Abbeycare’s rehab Scotland clinic helps those suffering from drug or alcohol addiction to complete a full rehab programme, in a safe, supervised environment.
+And while a good portion of addicts are forced into a rehabilitation programme by their parents, usually law enforcement initiates drug users into a programme of treatment.
 In 2010 ten patients with what was diagnosed as “acute psychosis” underwent drug rehab in Beverly Hills for using the synthetic drug, while in 2013 some 380 people underwent treatment.

 The main consumers of spice are young people, including school and university students.
 Poppy opiate addicts, on the other hand, were typically age 25 and up.
 Of the seven who have died as a result of the use of spice in Minsk, all were schoolchildren and students with clean histories and no previous record of drug use or criminal activity.
 Their sudden deaths has generated shock waves throughout Minsk’s community of parents.